How to Maintain a Green Roof

-For instance, many green roofs such as the M-Tray available at Roofing Megastore, are made up of low-maintenance sedums.
+For instance, many green roofs such as the M-Tray are made up of low-maintenance sedums.
 This means that the upkeep needed is significantly less than alternative options.
 Another lower maintenance option is a biodiverse roof which is designed to remain as organic as possible, appealing to the natural fauna and flora of the region by allowing self-seeding.
-Taking a hospital in Boston as an example, they have utilised their green roof as a vegetable garden used to feed doctors and patience as well as teaching people about the importance of diet.
-With using growing vegetables in this, a green roof in this form will definitely require a significantly higher level of maintenance and care.
+Taking a hospital in Boston as an example, they have utilised their green roof as a vegetable garden used to feed doctors and patients as well as teach people about the importance of diet.
+With growing vegetables in this, a green roof in this form will definitely require a significantly higher level of maintenance and care.

 However, when most people think of a green roof, they will most likely be considering the use of wildflowers and sedum.
 This is arguably one of the easiest choices, with lesser maintenance than just simple grass.
 As with any plants, sedums do still require attention throughout the year although growth is much slower in the autumn and winter months.
 This type of green roof is what we will mainly be focussing on throughout this article.

 We have broken down the areas of maintenance into eight helpful sections with some extra handy tips included along the way.

 8 Ways to Maintain Your Green Roof